Feedback control of twisted states in the Kuramoto model on nearest neighbor and complete simple graphs: Introduction

 when $\kappa$ is taken as a control parameter were analyzed by using the center manifold reduction \cite{GH83,HI11,K04}, which is a standard technique in dynamical systems theory.
 In particular, it was shown {in \cite{Y24c}} that at the bifurcation points, the twisted solutions change their stability from stable to unstable, and stable or unstable modulated or oscillating twisted solutions are born, depending on whether $\sigma=0$ or not, when $\kappa$ is increased.
 The theoretical results for $q\in[2]$ or $[4]$ {(recall that $[2]$ and $[4]$ represent the sets $\{1,2\}$ and $\{1,2,3,4\}$, respectively)} were also demonstrated in numerical simulations for the uncontrolled KM \eqref{eqn:dsys} with $b_1,b_3=0$ defined on deterministic dense, random dense and random sparse nearest neighbor graphs although the observation of the modulated and oscillating twisted solutions born at the bifurcations was impossible or very subtle since they are unstable or considered to disappear near the bifurcations.
 A similar bifurcation analysis was performed for synchronized solutions in the CL of the KM {with two-mode interaction} defined on two graphs in \cite{Y24b}.

 Here we take the linear feedback gain $b_1$ as a control parameter and analyze bifurcations of the $q$-twisted solution \eqref{eqn:tsol} in the controlled CL \eqref{eqn:csys} with $b_1,b_3\neq 0$ for $q\in[4]$, using the center manifold reduction as in \cite{Y24b,Y24c}.
 We show that at the bifurcation points, the twisted solutions change their stability from stable to unstable, and stable modulated or oscillating twisted solutions depending on whether $\sigma=0$ or not, when $b_1$ is decreased and $b_3>0$ is sufficiently large.
 This is similar to the uncontrolled case of $b_1,b_3 =0$, but a little different since modulated and oscillating twisted solutions born at the bifurcations are stable in a wide range of the control parameter $b_1$.
 The CL \eqref{eqn:csys} can be controlled to exhibit the desired $q$-twisted solution \eqref{eqn:tsol}, which is the same as \eqref{eqn:tsol0} with $\theta=0$, for $q\in[4]$, by choosing appropriate values of $b_1,b_3$, even if the one-parameter family \eqref{eqn:tsol0} of $q$-twisted solutions is unstable when $b_1,b_3=0$.
-Moreover, the modulated twisted solutions, which are unstable in the uncontrolled case of $b_1,b_3=0$ for $q\in[4]$, are also stabilized by the feedback control when taking a sufficiently large value of $b_3>0$ .
 It follows from the results of \cite{IY23,Y24a} that such bifurcations are also expected to occur in the KM \eqref{eqn:dsys} (see Remarks~\ref{rmk:4a}(iii) and \ref{rmk:4c}(iii) below).
-In particular, if the $q$-twisted solution \eqref{eqn:tsol} is asymptotically stable in the CL \eqref{eqn:csys}, then our feedback control is considered to successful since the $q$-twisted state \eqref{eqn:ts} is expected to be asymptotically stable in the KM \eqref{eqn:dsys}.
+In particular, if the $q$-twisted solution \eqref{eqn:tsol} is asymptotically stable in the CL \eqref{eqn:csys}, then our feedback control is considered to be successful since the $q$-twisted state \eqref{eqn:ts} is expected to be asymptotically stable in the KM \eqref{eqn:dsys}.
 We demonstrate our theoretical results by numerical simulations for the KM \eqref{eqn:dsys} on deterministic nearest neighbor and complete simple graphs.
 Stable modulated and oscillating twisted states are observed clearly in wide ranges of $b_1$ in the numerical simulations.